 A raised bed garden is constructed from 2″ by 6″ untreated fir.
 Three 4′ by 8′ frames are filled with a nutrient-rich garden soil and compost mix.
 A trellis capable of supporting tomatoes, peas or beans is attached to one of the beds.
 Raised beds are excellent choices for people with mobility issues.
 The 4′ by 8′ frames can be stacked to raise the bed to a height that can be managed by those with limited mobility.
 Raised beds typically last 6 to 8 seasons in the Northwest.

 Kitchen Garden Project Staff help determine which option will be best for your backyard situation.

-We have now closed our application period for the spring season.
-If you are interested in partnering with the Kitchen Garden Project to grow more of your own food and build neighborhood food solutions, we’d love to support you!
-Here are some options:
+If you are interested in partnering with the Kitchen Garden Project to support neighborhood food solutions, here are some additional opportunities:

 - Stay in touch for the fall garden build season!
 Sign up for our e-newsletter here.

-- Buy low-cost vegetable starts from us in March and April.
+- Buy low-cost vegetable starts from us in spring and early summer.

 - Attend GRuB gardening and cooking workshops.
-We will be offering 1-2 workshops every month from March through November, often in multiple regions.
 Check them out on our calendar here!